tamnguyen2189/Drinks_Recipes/README.md

 ```
 ![Clean_data](/images/clean_data.jpg)

-**Saving data**
+**Saving Data**

-Remember to save the dataset after clean.
+Remember to save the dataset after cleaning.
 So from now on, we can use this clean data to train the model.
 ```ruby
 # Save data for training after cleaning
 data = df_clean